pablodecm/paper-inferno/paper/paper.md

 that will define the background distribution, is more easily modelled as a transformation of the input data $\boldsymbol{x}$.
 In particular,
-$r$ is a nuisance parameter that causes a shift on the background along the first dimension  and its effect can accounted for in the computation graph by simply adding $(r,0.0,0.0)$ to each observation in the mini-batch generated from the background distribution.
+$r$ is a nuisance parameter that causes a shift on the background along the first dimension  and its effect can accounted for in a differentiable manner by simply adding $(r,0.0,0.0)$ to each observation in the mini-batch generated from the background distribution.
 Similarly, the effect of $\lambda$ can be modelled by multiplying
 $x_2$ by the ratio between the $\lambda_0$ used for generation and the